ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 `package.json` - specify all the JS libraries you want installed `npm install` - gets all the JS libraries you have specified in your package.json

 Node modules (JavaScript libraries) are downloaded from https://www.npmjs.com/ and stored in your `node_modules` folder.
-This folder is `gitignor`ed and never included in your project.
+This folder should be `gitignore`d and never included in your project.
 Webpack uses the contents of this folder to package the functions the application requires.

 To add a new NPM module, you can type `npm add LIB-NAME --save` or simply modify your package.json.